itdxer/blog.itdxer.com/_posts/2020-05-18-imo-2019-and-solutions-to-the-non-geometric-problems.md

 nodes with odd and even connections.

-By following all of these steps we will guarantee that fully connected subgraphs (with more then 2 nodes in them) will not be formed and therefor desirable goal could be reached.
+By following all of these steps we will guarantee that fully connected subgraphs will not be formed and therefor desirable goal could be reached.

 ## Problem 4